isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

   listens for DDNS and TKEY requests.
 It defaults to 53.

 - ``server-principal`` is the Kerberos principal name of the DNS server that will receive updates.
-The per server server principal takes precedence.
+The server principal parameter per server takes precedence.
 It is a mandatory parameter which must be specified at least at the global or the server level.

 - ``client-principal`` is the Kerberos principal name of the Kea D2 service for this DNS server.
-The per server client principal takes precedence.
+The client principal parameter per server takes precedence.
 It is an optional parameter i.e. to not specify it at both the global and the server level is accepted.

 - ``tkey-protocol`` determines which protocol is used to establish the security context with the DNS server.
-The per server TKEY protocol takes precedence.
+The TKEY protocol parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

 - ``tkey-lifetime`` determines the lifetime of GSS-TSIG keys in the TKEY protocol for the DNS server.
-The per server TKEY lifetime takes precedence.
+The TKEY lifetime parameter per server takes precedence.
 Default and supported values are the same as for the global level parameter.

 - ``user-context`` is an optional parameter (see :ref:`user-context`